 His work is held in several collections, including that of the Winnipeg Art Gallery, Glenbow (Calgary, Alberta), and the National Gallery of Canada.
-He was a charter member of the Winnipeg Art Gallery, charter member and past president of the Manitoba Society of Artists, a member of Painters and Etchers Society of Ontario, and a member of the Canadian Handicrafts Guild.
+He was a charter member of the Winnipeg Art Gallery, charter member and President (1939-1942) of the Manitoba Society of Artists, a member of Painters and Etchers Society of Ontario, and a member of the Canadian Handicrafts Guild.

-“City artist, H. E. Bergman dies at 64”, Winnipeg Free Press, 11 February 1958, page 32.
+“City artist, H. E. Bergman dies at 64,” Winnipeg Free Press, 11 February 1958, page 32.